From Drones to 3D images to smartphone photography, so many image trends are grabbing our attention.

 HOT TIP: New technology like the Surface Pro from Microsoft means that we can draw directly on to a screen and make magic happen.
 Check this out:

 Think this is just for illustrators?
 Anyone with a creative flair can play with tools like the Surface to create great social media posts.
-I doodled on my Surface Pro and created this:
+I am an Ambassador for Surface Pro and have had loads of fun drawing and sketching to create digital images like this:

 The good news is that “Hand Drawn” does not need to be “illustrator” quality.
 With Instagram Stories and Snapchat encouraging “doodling” and quick drawings over images and video, you can catch attention easily.